ahmedDaoudi-u/ahmedD_l10n_ma_reports/README.md

-# Partial addition of the Moroccan Payroll System to the lastest version of Odoo 17
+# Partial Customization of lastest version of Odoo 17 to fit the Moroccan Payroll System

 ## 1 - Use Case Diagram